datocms/structured-text/packages/html-to-structured-text/README.md

 ### Custom Handlers

-It is possible to register custom handlers and override the default behavior via settings:
+It is possible to register custom handlers and override the default behavior via options:

 ```js
 import { paragraphHandler } from './customHandlers';